Nei Appam | Sweet Appam | Vellam Appam

 Sweet Appam served

 The recipe here is very easy and can be made in a jiffy.
 Having an Appam pan or Appakkarai makes the job very easy and it ensures less usage of ghee.
-If one does not have the Appam pan, you can always deep fry the appam in ghee (preferred).
+If one does not have the Appam pan, you can always deep fry the Appam in ghee (preferred).

 Preparation time - 15 mins